 While this type of check can provide a level of assurance about a person's suitability it should not be relied on in isolation.
-Employers should consider criminal record information alongside the wider range of evidence gathered at the application, interview, and pre-employment checking stages.
+One Call 24 Limited (OneCall24) consider criminal record information alongside the wider range of evidence gathered at the application, interview, and pre-employment checking stages.

 Employers should request or check criminal record information at the end of the recruitment process to help ensure the candidate is assessed on their merits and without prejudice.
 It also helps to remove any risks of unfairly ruling out those who may have made mistakes in their life but who would otherwise meet all other essential criteria for the role in question and are safe and suitable for employment.

-Where individuals are subscribed to the DBS update service, One Call 24 will need to check the individual's criminal record status online.
-One Call 24 must seek the individual's permission to access their information online and ask them to present their original disclosure certificate.
+Where individuals are subscribed to the DBS update service, OneCall24 will need to check the individual's criminal record status online.
+OneCall24 must seek the individual's permission to access their information online and ask them to present their original disclosure certificate.

-One Call 24 must be able to demonstrate that we are only asking for information that is strictly necessary for us to gain assurance of an individual's suitability for the role they are recruiting to.
-This is of utmost importance to ensure compliance with the General Data Protection Regulation (GDPR).
+OneCall24 must be able to demonstrate that we request only the information that is strictly necessary to assess an individual's suitability for the specific role being recruited.
+This careful approach is essential to ensure full compliance with Data Protection Regulation, which requires that personal data is collected and processed lawfully, fairly, and in a transparent manner.

-One Call 24 makes clear the type of checks that will be undertaken as part of the recruitment process allows individuals to make an informed decision about whether to apply for certain roles.
+OneCall24 makes clear the type of checks that will be undertaken as part of the recruitment process allows individuals to make an informed decision about whether to apply for certain roles.
 Being clear about automatic exclusions that apply to regulated activity i.e. if they appear on the adults or children's barred list(s), will be helpful to ensure time and resources are not wasted on requiring individuals to go through an interview process, only for their application to be rejected further down the line.
 One Call 24 provides candidates with a single point of contact should they have any questions about the recruitment process.

-If information about an applicant's criminal record is discussed verbally, this is carefully recorded and stored separately and securely on the applicant's file in line with GDPR guidelines.
+If information about an applicant's criminal record is discussed verbally, this is carefully recorded and stored separately and securely on the applicant's file in line with data protection guidelines.
 This is in case of any challenge about the recruitment process or final recruitment decision is raised later down the line.